Sanjay0302/duck.cli/README.md

 > If any config files and scripts i implement later, they will be mentioned soon
 >
 > This config files may usual contain the AI model list or the ToS.

+---

+> Basic programming implementation in c and python are in commit `c8c13df`